jcari-dev/code-refresh-labs/README.md

-# Code Refresh
+# Code Refresh Labs

 Lightweight coding warm-ups for days when you want to write code without the grind.

-Code Refresh is a small practice site focused on short, focused problems you can solve quickly to stay sharp, rebuild momentum, or warm up before deeper work.
+Code Refresh Labs is a small practice site focused on short, focused problems you can solve quickly to stay sharp, rebuild momentum, or warm up before deeper work.

 ## What this is
 - Bite-sized coding challenges